boristsr/gdcorner-website/about.md

 permalink: /about/
 ---

 Hi, I'm Philip Edwards.
 I'm a software developer and software development manager.
 Previously I've worked in game development, system admin and web development roles.
-My interests are pretty wide including games, 3D rendering, VR, build systems (including CI/CD), networking, system admin & system automation.
+My interests are pretty wide including games, 3D rendering, AR, VR, build systems (including CI/CD), networking, system admin & system automation.

 I created this blog to spread ideas and share progress on some of my side projects, although improving my writing is proving to be a nice side effect.